hazelcast/hazelcast/hazelcast-documentation/src/ICountDownLatch.md

 In a distributed environment, it is possible that the counting down cluster member may go down.
 In this case, all listeners are notified immediately and automatically by Hazelcast.
 Of course, state of the current process just before the failure should be verified and 'how to continue now' should be decided (e.g. restart all process operations, continue with the first failed process operation, throw an exception, etc.).

-Although the ICountDownLatch is a very useful synchronization aid, it probably isn’t one you will use on a daily basis.
+Although the ICountDownLatch is a very useful synchronization aid, it probably is not one you will use on a daily basis.
 Unlike Java’s implementation, Hazelcast’s ICountDownLatch count can be re-set after a countdown has finished but not during an active count.

 ***ATTENTION:*** *ICountDownLatch has 1 synchronous backup and no asynchronous backups.
 Its backup count is not configurable.
 Also, the count cannot be re-set during an active count, it should be re-set after the countdown is finished.*